The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-Both of the above expressions are malformed: they break the operational definition of an Einsum and how the \emph{reduce} action works: At a given $(p, j, k)$ point in the iteration space, we must reduce the given value on the right-hand side (RHS, $A_{p, j, k}$) with the given value on the left-hand side (LHS, $Z_p$).
-Both Equations~\eqref{eqn:tin11a} and~\eqref{eqn:tin11b} are ambiguous on \emph{how} we reduce: do we reduce using multiplication ($\times$) or addition ($+$)?

-To remove any ambiguity, and to leave order of computation to the mapping stage (\textbf{design goal~\ref{goal:sepconcerns}}), when specifying a computation, the Einsum specifier should split Equation~\eqref{eqn:tin11a} into two sub-Einsums (or a cascade of Einsums):
+A given operation label ($\cdot$) in an \edge{} expression \emph{can only have ONE \reduce action}.
+For example, to reduce over two different ranks with different compute operators, the expression must be split into two Einsums (a \emph{cascade} of Einsums~\cite{Nayak:2023:TDF}, which represents a DAG of individual Einsums):

-In Equation~\eqref{eqn:tin11c}, it is now clear that the reduction over $j$ must occur before the reduction over $k$.
-At a given $(p, j, k)$ point in the iteration space, the Einsum now reduces into $T_{p, k}$ by multiplying the \acro{RHS} value with the \acro{LHS} value (Equation~\eqref{eqn:tin11ca}).
-The Einsum can then reduce into $Z_p$ by adding ($+$) the \acro{RHS} value ($T_{p, k}$) to the current \acro{LHS} value ($Z_p$, Equation~\eqref{eqn:tin11cb}).
+At a given $(p, j, k)$ point in the iteration space, the Einsum reduces into $T_{p, k}$ using the \compute operator of multiplication (Equation~\eqref{eqn:tin11ca}).
+The Einsum can then reduce into $Z_p$ through addition ($Z_p$, Equation~\eqref{eqn:tin11cb}).
 Note that an implementation may also choose to fully create the first temporary tensor, $T$, before $Z$, instead of processing them point-by-point. \end{example_box}

 \begin{example_box}[label=sidebar:example-red4]{Reading a Reduce Action} Suppose we want to reduce a tensor over two ranks, using addition.
-We specify the computation by indicating a single reduce action over both $j$ and $k$: